Maybe you finally kicked your regular soda habit. (If you did, congratulations!)

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“Switching from regular to diet soda may offer a short term cut in calories, but your body won’t be fooled for long,” says registered dietitian Kristin Kirkpatrick, MS, RD, LD.
+“Switching from regular to diet soda may offer a short-term cut in calories, but your body won’t be fooled for long,” says registered dietitian Susan Campbell, RD, LD.
 “Research suggests that your body reacts to certain nonnutritive foods, including the artificial sweeteners in diet soda, in ways that may actually harm your health.”

-Here are three reasons why Kirkpatrick says it’s important to ditch the diet drink altogether:
+Here are three reasons why Campbell says it’s important to ditch the diet drink altogether.

-Some research suggests that the brain reacts to artificial sweeteners much like it does to sugary sweets.
-Ingesting them frequently may result in an increased desire for high-calorie foods such as sugary treats, putting you at a greater risk of weight gain and binge eating all the cookies in the break room.
+Some research suggests that your brain reacts to artificial sweeteners much like it does to sugary sweets.
+Ingesting them frequently may increase your desire for high-calorie foods, putting you at a greater risk of weight gain.

-Another study found that overweight individuals who switched to diet soda were more likely to consume more calories in food than overweight individuals who drank regular soda.
-Those who drank diet soda even had a higher BMI than their counterparts.
+Another study found that people with overweight or obesity who switched to diet soda were likely to consume more calories in food than people with overweight or obesity who drank regular soda.
+In fact, those who drank diet soda had a higher BMI than their counterparts.

-The brain normally associates “sweet” with calories.
+Your brain normally associates “sweet” with calories.
 In the realm of human physiology, that’s a good thing.
 It drives your body to release insulin as sugar’s chaperone to the cells to create fuel.
-In the past, people assumed this process could not occur when we consumed artificial sweeteners because calories don’t follow the sweet flavor.
+In the past, people assumed this process couldn’t occur when we consumed artificial sweeteners because calories don’t follow the sweet flavor.

-But, one study found the process could very well happen.
+But one study found the process could very well happen anyway.
 In the study, individuals who consumed a specific artificial sweetener (sucralose) had increases in both insulin and blood glucose levels.
-Frequent rises in insulin have been linked to insulin resistance and an increased risk of type 2 diabetes.
+Frequent rises in insulin have been linked to insulin resistance and an increased risk of Type 2 diabetes.

-Some research suggests that those who drink diet soda have higher activity in the area of the brain associated with the desire to consume foods high in fat and sugar.
-So those who drink diet soda seem to alter the brain’s sweet-sensing reward center.
-This means that diet soda could potentially change how the brain reacts to cravings for high–calorie foods.
+Some research also suggests that those who drink diet soda have higher activity in the area of the brain associated with the desire to consume foods high in fat and sugar.
+Drinking diet soda seems to alter your brain’s sweet-sensing reward center.
+This means diet soda could potentially change how your brain reacts to cravings for high–calorie foods.

-Quitting a habit is never easy, but experts recommend that kicking soda all the way out of your diet can have profound effects on both your weight and your health.
+Quitting a habit is never easy, and soda of all types can be addictive.
+But experts say that kicking soda all the way out of your diet can have profound effects on both your weight and your health.